home about iFleet products literature contact us

 8. What is your contamination blueprint?

 Currently most bulk filtration is totally inadequate or non-existent, placing severe capacity constraints on downstream filters.
 The filters simply can’t handle the sheer volume of particles, particle size and water contamination it has to contain.
 Downstream filters have capacity and filtration efficiency constraints.
-When compromised on capacity, they simply go to bypass mode or medium compromise occurs. iCerMax™ ceramic filter medium is 100% sustainable, as the medium offers depth filtration without channel formation or medium compromise - it can’t even flex.
-That is why dirt restrained by ceramics, stay in ceramic filters.
+When compromised on capacity, they simply go to bypass mode or medium compromise occurs. iCerMax™ iSo-SpecSure™ filter medium is 100% sustainable, as the medium offers depth filtration without channel formation or medium compromise - it can’t even flex.
+That is why dirt restrained by iSo-SpecSure™s, stay in iSo-SpecSure™ filters.
 Vast dirt holding capacity, flow rates, service intervals, surges and sustainable cleanliness levels are all benefits of iCerMax™ .

 The sole intent of this is to bring awareness to contamination and the impact on equipment.